Frequently Asked Questions

 We guarantee to have the lowest prices at a comparable quality level.
 In fact our two-piece replacement discs, rotor assemblies and big brake kits not only cost less but to outperform known brands.
 Our pledge is to provide a series of affordable brake upgrade solutions for street and track drivers.
 Whether you are replacing stock rotors or upgrading to a big brake kit with relocated stock calipers and/or 4/6 piston lightweight aluminum calipers.
 Our solutions will dramatically improve your braking performance and they are affordable.
 There is no better value in brake upgrade components.

 Is RacingBrake a distributor or manufacturer?

-RacingBrake goes beyond that question; we are a brake system integrator.
-We subcontract our casting and machining to partner companies under our specifications just like original equipment manufacturers do.
-Parts are received, inspected, assembled, tested and packaged here in our facility in Fullerton, CA. We incorporate components such as Hawk brake pads to insure our packages offer exceptional quality, performance, and value.
+RacingBrake goes beyond that question; we are a brake system developer.
+We do not just replicate from OE design like other aftermarket suppliers rather, all components are precisely dialed-in on fitment and functionality.
+We subcontract our casting and machining to partner companies under our designs and specifications just like original equipment manufacturers do.
+Parts are received, inspected, assembled, tested and packaged here in our facility in Fullerton, CA. to insure our parts & kits provide exceptional quality, performance, and value.